syrte/ndtest/README.md

 # ndtest
 Multi-dimensional statistical test with python

-The code has been cited in three astronomy papers according to [ADS database](https://ui.adsabs.harvard.edu/search/q=%20full%3A%22github.com%2Fsyrte%2Fndtest%22&sort=date%20desc%2C%20bibcode%20desc&p_=0) :star_struck:
+The code has been cited in 12 papers according to [Google Scholar](https://scholar.google.com/scholar?q=%22syrte%2Fndtest%22) :star_struck: